History of Zaporizhzhia: The city of Socialism (Sotsgorod)

 District No. 6 is a small part of the global project called Big Zaporizhzhia.
-This project was designed for the city, to enable a half-million people to live in seven different areas: Voznesenka, Baburka, Kichkas, Alexandrovsk, Pavlo-Kichkas, Island Khortitsa, and (omitted).
+This project was designed for the city, to enable a half-million people to live in seven different areas: Voznesenka, Baburka, Kichkas, Alexandrovsk, Pavlo-Kichkas, Island Khortytsia, and (omitted).
 Each district must be independent of the others and yet part of а united city.
 The city line should be stretched along the banks of the Dnieper River for 22 km.

 Dnieper railway bridges

 The location of the Kichkas Bridge was in the flood zone upstream of the hydroelectric dam.
 Initially, it was planned to disassemble it and rebuild it in another location.
 But expert advice was that this was not cost-effective as it was cheaper to build a new bridge.

 The building of the hydroelectric dam meant that a new bridge was required to take the railway over the Dnieper.
 Instead of having a single bridge, as before, it was decided to take the railway over the island Khortytsia.
 The wide part of the river between Khortytsia and the city is known as the New Dnieper, and the narrower part between Khortytsia and the suburbs on the right bank of the river is known as the Old Dnieper.
 The New Dnieper was crossed by a three-arch two-tier bridge.
 Each of the arches spans 140 m.
 When the approach spans are included the total length is 715 m weighing 8480 tonne.

 The Old Dnieper was crossed by a single-span arch bridge with a total length of 370 m; the arch spans of 224 m and was then the largest single-span bridge in Europe.
 This bridge weighed 5220 tonne.
 Both bridges were designed by Professor Streletsky.
 They were made of riveted steel, and had two tiers: the upper tier for rail traffic and the lower tier for road traffic and pedestrians.
-They were assembled by a combination of Czechoslovakian and Soviet workers under the direction of a Soviet engineer named Konstantinov.
+They were assembled by a combination of Czechoslovak and Soviet workers under the direction of a Soviet engineer named Konstantinov.
 The arches are steel made by the Vitkovetskom steel plant in Czechoslovakia, other steelwork was made at the Dnipropetrovsk Metallurgical Plant.
 The new bridges opened on 6 November 1931.
 The Kichkas Bridge was demolished afterwards.